Partners

 Role

 Professor of Electrical Engineering and Chair of Convergent Engineering at Tel Aviv University, and CTO and founder of X-trodes.
-In the past she conducted research at the Weizmann Institute (MSc and PhD in Physics, 1995-2000), Princeton University (visiting student), and at the University of Washington as a post-doc fellow (2000-2003).

-Prof. Hanein managed several major grants including an ERC CoG, and 3 personal grants from the Israel Science Foundation.
+She managed several major grants including an ERC CoG, and 3 personal grants from the Israel Science Foundation.
 She received a new ERC advanced grant to study non-invasive neuro-stimulation approaches.
+She has co-authored 90 scientific articles with 5514 citations (h-index: 41, Google Scholar).
+She is on the editorial board of the Journal of Neural Engineering, Frontiers in Neuroscience, Neural Technology and Journal of Neural Engineering.
+She has supervised/is supervising >30 post-docs, PhD students and master students.

-Dr Arno Aarts
+Dr. Arno Aarts

 Host institution